afewell/AnsibleNSX101/Lab1-LabPrep/Lab1d-AnsibleInstall/README.md

 -  You should be able to establish an SSH session to the AnsibleCS server
 -  The Windows and AnsibleCS servers should have internet access
 -  You should have IP reachability between all hosts on the labs internal management (192.168.110.0/24) network
--  VMware Employees using OneCloud:
+### VMware Employees using OneCloud:
   -  You may load the vApp named "AnsibleNSX" to which is preloaded with all configurations provided in labs 1a-1c.
   -  If you would like to skip Ansible installation and proceed directly to using the NSX Ansible modules, another vApp called "AnsibleNSX_prepped" is available.
 If you load this vApp, you can proceed directly to Lab-2
   -  Both of these vApp Templates are located in the "US01-5 Sandbox-SDDC Internal" catalog
+  -  If you do not have access to the Sandbox-SDDC partition, please open a ticket with the OneCloud support team to have the vApp moved to a partition you can access.
   - __Note:__  After you power on the vApp, please wait ~10 minutes before starting the lab exercises for everything to boot and connect.
+This lab does not make use of the lab startup script so the watermark on the desktop will not indicate when the lab is ready.
+To verify lab readiness, open a web browser connection to the vSphere web client.
+Once you can log in successfully to the vSphere web client, the lab is ready to proceed.

 ## Ansible Installation